SamiAILab/SamiAILab.github.io/index.md

 - Inclusion Mandate: Our most important goal is to ensure Indigenous Peoples are fully included in the design, regulation, and deployment of future AI solutions.
 - Policy Participation: We lead the effort to incorporate Indigenous ethical norms into national and international AI regulation, securing the right to equitable and culturally adapted AI services.

-We have published two statements for the implementation of the EU AI Act (from [Sámi allaskuvla](https://www.regjeringen.no/no/dokumenter/3112327/id3112327/?uid=63d2f755-293e-44c7-a1b4-eb5915a19d2d) and [UiT Norges arktiske universitet](https://www.regjeringen.no/no/dokumenter/3112327/id3112327/?uid=7e15f708-dcf4-44a5-a39c-615867f892e3), and we are organizing a side-event at the 25th Permanent Forum on Indigenous Issues (UNPFII) on [AI opportunities for Indigenous health: realizing benefits and addressing risks ]().
+We have published two statements for the implementation of the EU AI Act (from [Sámi allaskuvla](https://www.regjeringen.no/no/dokumenter/3112327/id3112327/?uid=63d2f755-293e-44c7-a1b4-eb5915a19d2d) and [UiT Norges arktiske universitet](https://www.regjeringen.no/no/dokumenter/3112327/id3112327/?uid=7e15f708-dcf4-44a5-a39c-615867f892e3), and we are organizing a side-event at the 25th Permanent Forum on Indigenous Issues (UNPFII) about *AI opportunities for Indigenous health: realizing benefits and addressing risks*.

 ## Outreach activities